 She understood very early on the importance of visuals, and there are even times she seems to say things with her clothing that she can’t say in words.
 Where it was sort of politically controversial is during the periods earlier in the administration, when she was wearing pretty lavish, pretty expensive clothing at a time of real economic suffering.
 She’s actually scaled back a little bit now.

 And on the one hand, she of course wanted to look great because she was in the public eye, but on the other hand, there were people even within the administration who were concerned that it looked insensitive, that it didn’t send the right message.
 Remember that Republicans were attacking the President, however unfairly, for being an out-of-control spender.
 So even though the federal deficit has nothing to do with what dress Michelle Obama wears, they were trying to make this argument that the Obamas were not careful with money.
-Part of what’s interesting is that as the First Lady has become more politically attuned, she has become more disciplined about what she wears.on Amazon.
+Part of what’s interesting is that as the First Lady has become more politically attuned, she has become more disciplined about what she wears.

-Photo courtesy of Senor Glory.
+Photo courtesy of Senor Glory .

 As a freelance multimedia journalist, Colleen has spanned the globe with her camera in hand to share unknown, interesting, and inspiring stories.
 Some of her most recent pieces have taken her from Thailand, where she spent a night on an uninhabited island, to Australia, where she covered a rare disease affecting Tasmanian Devils.
 She started her career at NY1, reporting on major stories including Hurricane Sandy and the 2014 mayoral elections.More from this Author